The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 You can be convicted under PC 475 as either a misdemeanor or a felony.
-Convictions can result in fines and/or incarceration.
-The Simmrin Law Group can help you learn more about how to fight a possession of counterfeit items charge.
-Call us at (310) 997-4688 to learn more.
+Convictions can result in fines and incarceration.
+The Simmrin Law Group can help you learn more about fighting a possession of counterfeit items charge.

 The Possession of Counterfeit Items in California